 Figure 6.14.3-1: Procedure for UE data collection over user plane

-1. The UMTES (UE Model Training Entity Server) sends the UE data collection request including UE ID(s), area of interest and time duration to 5GC functions, e.g. NWDAF via the NEF.
+1. The UMTES (UE Model Training Entity Server) sends the UE data collection request including parameters such as UE ID(s) (SUPI(s), group or any UE), area of interest and time duration to 5GC functions, e.g. NWDAF via the NEF.
 The request is authorized by the NEF for the untrusted AF.

-2. The NWDAF checks the UE consent for data collection for these UE ID(s) and if it is granted, the NWDAF stores the UE ID(s), area of interest and time duration and determines the AMF(s) based on the UE ID or the UE ID list.
+2. The NWDAF checks the UE consent for data collection for these UE ID(s) and if it is granted, the NWDAF stores the UE ID(s) (SUPI(s), group or any UE), area of interest and time duration and determines the serving AMF(s) via UDM based on the UE ID or the UE ID list.

-3. NWDAF provides information about data transfer session to ADRF including the UMTES address information.
+3. NWDAF provides information about data transfer session to ADRF including expected data formats for verification and storage identifiers and the UMTES address information.

-4. The NWDAF sends the UE data collection request to the UE via the AMF including UE data collection indicator and ADRF IP Address.
+4. The NWDAF sends the UE data collection request to the UE via the AMF, NG-RAN, SMF and PCF including UE data collection indicator, data type, reporting area, UP configuration (e.g., ADRF IP address/FQDN) and URSP guidance.

-5. Based on UE data collection indicator, the UE may initiate a PDU session establishment procedure , indicating to the 5GC the new PDU session is used only for UE data collection, With such indication, for example, 5GC may charge the user differently for the traffic associated with this PDU session as compared to traffic associated with other PDU sessions.
+5. UE evaluates URSP rules and initiates or modify a PDU session via NG-RAN, AMF, SMF and UPF using dedicated S-NSSAI/DNN, indicating to the 5GC the PDU session is used only for UE data collection, With such indication, for example, 5GC may charge the user differently for the traffic associated with this PDU session as compared to traffic associated with other PDU sessions.

 6. After PDU session establishment, the UE sends the UE data collection response to NWDAF and NWDAF responses to UMTES via the NEF.

-7. The UE performs UE data collection and sends the uplink data to the ADRF, whose IP Address is received in step 3, which stores the UE data.
+7. The UE performs UE data collection and sends the collected data over the established PDU Session to UPF.
+UPF matches data against PDRs and forwards to ADRF via configured routing.

 8. Based on the UMTES address information proved by NWDAF in step 3, the ADRF exposes the data to UMTES optionally via the NEF for the untrusted AF.

-Editor's note: It is FFS on the involvement of NWDAF.

 6.14.4 Impacts on services, entities and interfaces

 NWDAF:

-- Supports to handle signalling of the data collection request by UMTES and trigger the UE to establish the PDU session.
+- Supports to handle signalling of the data collection request by UMTES and provides information for AMF/SMF to support PDU session establishment/modification.

-- Sends the UE data collection request to UE via the AMF including UE data collection indicator and ADRF Address.
+- Sends the UE data collection request to UE via the AMF, NG-RAN, SMF and PCF including UE data collection indicator, data type, reporting area, UP configuration (e.g., ADRF IP address/FQDN) and URSP guidance.

 ADRF: